palewire/django-postgres-copy/docs/index.rst

             # And finally here

-Now you can run that subclass as you normally would its parent
+Now you can run that subclass directly rather than via a manager.
+The only differences are that model is the first argument ``CopyMapping``, which creates an object that is executed with a call to its ``save`` method.

 .. code-block:: python
+    :emphasize-lines: 2,9-16

     from myapp.models import Person
     from myapp.loaders import HookedCopyMapping